Linaro/lava/doc/v2/growing_your_lab.rst

 Physical layouts
 ****************

-.. important:: If the master and one or more of the workers are to be connected across the internet instead of within a locally managed subnet, :ref:`encrpytion on the master <zmq_master_encryption>` and :ref:`on all workers <zmq_slave_encryption>` is **strongly recommended**.

 LAVA V2 supports geographically separate masters and workers.
 Workers can be protected behind a firewall or even using a NAT internet connection, without the need to use dynamic DNS or other services.
-Connections are made from the worker to the master, so the only requirement is that the :term:`ZMQ` ports configured on the master are open to the internet and therefore use **encryption**.
+Connections are made from the worker to the server, so the only requirement is that the HTTP/HTTPS ports of the server are open to the internet.

 Physically separating different workers is also possible but has implications: